durner/AnyBlob/README.md

 ## Cite this work

-If you are using AnyBlob in our scientific work, please cite:
+If you are using AnyBlob in your scientific work, please cite:

 ```
 Exploiting Cloud Object Storage for High-Performance Analytics
 Dominik Durner, Viktor Leis, and Thomas Neumann
+PVLDB 16, 11 (2023), 49th International Conference on Very Large Data Bases
 ```